 Below are Pinterest-friendly sized images to pin at Pinterest!

 Scrumptious cake filled with fresh cranberries, candied orange peel and crystallized ginger, is mildly spiced and topped with a sugar cookie streusel.
 Perfect for a special holiday Thanksgiving or Christmas brunch!

 For the Spiked Candied Fruit

-- 3 tablespoons finely chopped candied orange peel
+- 3 tablespoons (34 g) finely chopped candied orange peel

-- 3 tablespoons finely chopped Australian Crystallized Ginger, such as Williams-Sonoma
+- 3 tablespoons (34 g) finely chopped crystallized ginger

 - 1 tablespoon (15 ml) orange liqueur